Vacuum quantum fluctuation energy in expanding universe and dark energy: Physical explanation of the results

 Using the the energy density and pressure relation $p({{r}_{P}})\sim{{\rho }_{vac}}({{r}_{P}})$ and $p({{R}_{0}})\sim\rho ({{R}_{0}})$, finally we have

-This is exactly the results obtained by directly solving Einstein-Friedmann equations.
+This is exactly the results obtained by directly solving the Einstein-Friedmann equations.

-The above picture implies that: the evolution of the universe energy density, the creation of cosmons and dark energy, are a problem of a non-equilibrium and open system, and the non-equilibrium process is more important and essential.
-Only in its non-equilibrium expansion, the universe can exchange energy with vacuum, the Planckons in the universe can lose energy and change their lost quantum fluctuation energy into cosmon's regular energy, finally the dark energy quanta-cosmons are created.
-Therefore, the dark energy is not the vacuum quantum fluctuation energy itself, it is the lost energy of Planckons under the condition of the universe non-equilibrium expansion.
-The cosmons are made of the lost energy of Planckons and act as dark energy quanta with the repulsive nature of gravity effect.
+The above picture implies that: the evolution of the universe energy density, the creation of cosmons and dark energy, are the problems of a non-equilibrium and open system, and the non-equilibrium process is more important and essential.
+Only in its non-equilibrium expansion, the universe can exchange energy with vacuum, the Planckons in the universe can lose energy and change its lost quantum fluctuation energy into cosmon's regular energy, finally the dark energy quanta-cosmons are created.
+Therefore, the dark energy is not the vacuum quantum fluctuation energy itself, it is the lost energy of Planckons (namely the lost part of vacuum quantum fluctuation energy) under the condition of the universe non- equilibrium expansion.
+The cosmon is made of the lost energy of Planckons and acts as dark energy quantum with the repulsive nature of its gravity effect.